codecap/cloud-workshops/src/k8s-cluster-management.md

 - Create a StatefulSet which is using multiple volumes of type RWO (utilize VolumeClaimTemplates)
 - Create a Backup for a Namespace, review the backup, access the data on the s3 storage
 - Restore a Backup to a new namespce, check if there any difference between backup source and restore
 ---
+# Tasks
+- Create a DaemonSet to run only on master nodes(nodeSelector), worker nodes
+- Add Taints to Nodes, Create a deployment, scale up, review pod scheduling, adjust Deployment to tolerate taints
+- Assign a Quotas to a Namespaces, try to scale down/up a deployment
+- Deployment, Secret, ConfigMap, mount config map, extract values from secret into EnvVars
+- Deployment with Requests and Limits
+- Deployment, Rollout, Rollback, inspect replocasets
+- Install Jenkins by Helm / ArgoCD

+---
 # Links